jiqing112/Gnome-Global-AppMenu/README.md

 --------------
 1. Install the unity-gtk-module packages (explanation below).
 2. Restart your computer.
-3. Download this extension from their website : https://github.com/lestcape/Gnome-Global-AppMenu
+3. Download this extension from its website: https://github.com/lestcape/Gnome-Global-AppMenu
-4. Unzip the downloaded file and copy the folder gnomeGlobalAppMenu@lestcape at ~/.local/share/gnome-shell/extensions/
+4. Unzip the downloaded file and copy the folder gnomeGlobalAppMenu@lestcape to ~/.local/share/gnome-shell/extensions/
-5. Enable the extension in Gnome Tweek Settings.
+5. Enable the extension in Gnome Tweak Tool.
-6. Logout and login again.
+6. Log out and then back in.

 unity-gtk-module:
 --------------
-This extension is designed to be used with the standars gtk modules packages (https://launchpad.net/unity-gtk-module) and patches that Ubuntu provide to be used on Unity desktop.
+This extension is designed to be used with the standard gtk modules packages (https://launchpad.net/unity-gtk-module) and patches that Ubuntu provide to be used on Unity desktop.

 Thats then will depend of your specific distro and possible you will need to use some equivalent different packages.